yusufesatt/data-management/README.md

 This tool deletes both the image and the label files of the data that have empty label txt's in the dataset.

 #### Sample folder schema:
-**Warning !:** In the root folder, except for train, test, and valid folders, only txt and yaml files can be found, do not add files with different extensions.
+**Warning! :** In the root folder, except for train, test, and valid folders, only txt and yaml files can be found, do not add files with different extensions.

 <pre>
---data "> this root folder path"
+├─data
-    --train
+    ├─train
-        --images
+        ├─images
-        --labels
+        ├─labels
-    --test
+    ├─test
-        --images
+        ├─images
-        --labels
+        ├─labels
-    --valid
+    ├─valid
-        --images
+        ├─images
-        --labels
+        ├─labels
 </pre>

 #### Use Case:
-##### Note: It will be used this way in the future, for now, you need to provide the root folder from the py file and it only works for tags in txt format.
+##### Note: Currently only works for data in txt format.

 ```bash
 python empty_data_remover.py --input_path path/to/your/root/folder